StheManiak/Water-You-Waiting-For/README.md

 - **Coding & Program:** TouchDesigner
 - **Audio:** Poolside (Instrumental) by Maybe (from Epidemic Sound)
 # Future Plan
 In the future, I plan to add some water sound effects for when users interact with the surface, to make it more realistic and fun.
-I will also add background visuals, such as jellyfish or coral, to make the space feel more like an aquarium.
+I will also add background visuals, such as jellyfish or coral, to make the space feel more like an underwater experience.